 Oh hi!
 I didn't see you there.
 Come on in, have a seat.

 Me?
-I’m an author, blogger, and literary agent.
-I write, read, and live in Ann Arbor with my beautiful wife, a snuggly pet chinchilla, a bunny rabbit that thinks it’s people, and an overexcited corgi.
+I'm an author, blogger, and literary agent.
+I write, read, and live in Ann Arbor with my beautiful wife, my darling son, a pet chinchilla, and an overexcited corgi.

 That's the short of it.
 Here's my longer bio in third person.

 Eric Smith is an author, blogger, and literary agent in Ann Arbor, Michigan.

 When he isn't seeking out new voices and their writing, he fusses over his own.

-His first humor book, The Geek’s Guide to Dating, was published by Quirk Books in December 2013, and was an Amazon 2013 Best Book of the Year selection in Humor, as well as a Best of the Year pick by PopSugar and Wired’s GeekDad.
+His first humor book, The Geek's Guide to Dating, was published by Quirk Books in December 2013, and was an Amazon 2013 Best Book of the Year selection in Humor, as well as a Best of the Year pick by PopSugar and Wired's GeekDad.
 He still can't believe that happened.
-It was an IndieBound bestseller and has since sold into eight (soon to be ten!) languages.
+It was an IndieBound bestseller and has since sold into eight languages.

 His debut Young Adult novel, Inked, published with Bloomsbury's digital imprint, Bloomsbury Spark in January of 2015.
 The sequel, Branded, was published in May 2017.

-He also occasionally dabbles in short stories, and his anthology, Welcome Home, will be released in September 2017 with Flux Books.
+He also occasionally dabbles in short stories, and his anthology, Welcome Home, was released in September 2017 with Flux Books.
 It features a number of amazing authors, like New York Times bestselling rockstars C.J.
-Redwine and William Ritter, and you can learn more about the adoption-themed collection here.
+Redwine and William Ritter.